DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Enable Fine-tune Roto Brush Matte for further options for fine-tuning the edges you’ve created with the Roto Brush Tool (as opposed to the matte you’ve created with the Refine Edge Tool, which we’ll address later)

-If there are small areas of the background that have been included in your roto that you can’t get with strokes, you can try fine-tuning the roto brush matte instead.
+If there are small areas of the background included in your roto that you can’t get with strokes, you can try fine-tuning the roto brush matte instead.

 Enabling Fine-tune Roto Brush Matte gives you more control over the Feather, Contrast, Shift Edge, and Reduce Chatter.

-- Reduce Chatter reduces visible noise along the edges of your roto.
-Chatter is seen when the edges of your roto move erratically.
+• Reduce Chatter reduces visible noise along the edges of your roto.
+Chatter is seen when the edges move erratically.
 Reduce chatter reduces that noise and gives you cleaner edges.

 What exactly is chatter in After Effects?

-Reducing chatter is more memory intensive and is not always the best choice as you might miss important information near fingers or hair.
+Reducing chatter is more memory intensive and is not always the best choice, as you might miss important information near your fingers or hair.

-Fx, in the case of fingers, it’s like the roto outline becomes more “stiff” and prefers to treat all the fingers as one shape/hand.
+Fx, in the case of fingers, it’s like the roto outline becomes more “stiff,” and it prefers to treat all the fingers as one shape/hand.

-If that is the case – dial back the Reduce Chatter and go in with fine background strokes roto brush and manually paint the space between each finger.
+If that is the case, dial back the Reduce Chatter, use fine background strokes and a roto brush, and manually paint the space between each finger.

-Also, if your roto subject isn’t moving, but the edges are jumping around erractically between frames, increase the Reduce Chatter Value.
-Likewise, if the edges aren’t keeping up with the movement of your subject, decrease the Reduce Chatter value.
+Also, if your roto subject isn’t moving but the edges are jumping around erratically between frames, increase the Reduce Chatter Value.
+Likewise, if the edges aren’t keeping up with your subject’s movement, decrease the Reduce Chatter value.

-The process is the same for hair – but here it’s sometimes more useful to draw background strokes with the Refine Edge Brush (not always though).
+The process is the same for hair, but it’s sometimes more useful to draw background strokes with the Refine Edge Brush (not always, though).

 3. Render Refine Edge

-Render Refine Edge makes it possible to see the refined edge of your roto brush.
-Render Refine Edge works for both base frames and propagated frames.
+Render Refine Edge allows you to see the refined edge of your roto brush.
+It works for both base frames and propagated frames.

 Use it to see if you’ve included all the details you want with the Refine Edge Tool.